mmuratarat/mmuratarat.github.io/_posts/2019-01-19-dimensions-of-lstm.md

 **NOTE**: Batch size can be $1$.
 In that case, $B=1$.

 # LSTM with Peephole Connections
-In a basic LSTM cell, the gate controllers can look only st the input $X_{t}$, and the previous short-term state $h_{t-1}$.
+In a basic LSTM cell, the gate controllers can look only at the input $X_{t}$, and the previous short-term state $h_{t-1}$.
 It may be a good idea to give them a bit more context by letting them peek at the long-term state as well.
-This ;STM variant with extra connections called peephole connections which lead from the cells to the gates: the previous long-term state $C_{t-1}$ is added as an input to the controllers of the forget gate and input gate, and the current long-term state $C_{t}$ is added to the controller of the output gate.
+This LSTM variant with extra connections called peephole connections which lead from the cells to the gates: the previous long-term state $C_{t-1}$ is added as an input to the controllers of the forget gate and input gate, and the current long-term state $C_{t}$ is added to the controller of the output gate.

 ![Placeholder Image](https://raw.githubusercontent.com/mmuratarat/mmuratarat.github.io/master/_posts/images/lstm_peepholes.png)